I-novel: Framework

 There are several general rules for the creation of an I-novel: The first and most important one is that the I-novel is often written from the first-person perspective (which is where the "I" of I-novel comes from).
 The I-novel is categorized as "reality", and the most important framework is "jijitsu (reality)", or "makoto (sincerity)".
 This framework restricts the narrative to "the life experienced by the author", and fiction will make the work no longer considered as real or sincere.

 "Reality" in the I-novel is defined by 3 aspects.
 The first is a one-to-one relationship between the author's experience and the story in the novel, though slight differences are acceptable.
 The second is "inner reality".
 Rather than reflecting accurate facts, the I-novel emphasizes more on the actual spiritual condition of the author.
 The third is from the reader's perspective.
 An I-novel should appear natural and unplanned to its readers.

 Difference from autobiography

 Autobiographies usually present a comprehensive life story of the author, while I-Novels are more personal and emotional, focusing on greater depth and the feeling of a particular experience happening to the author.
-An I-novel is a semi-autobiographical work where the boundary between author and narrator is blurred, and the reader is meant to consider the narrator and author as one in the same.
+An I-novel is a semi-autobiographical work where the boundary between author and narrator is blurred, and the reader is meant to consider the narrator and author as one and the same.

-Authors and Works
+Authors and works

 Examples of the I-novel are listed below: